 Ānāpāna: Awareness of Breath offers a clear, grounded path to presence and calm.
 Simple, steady, and accessible, this guided meditation series will help you cultivate awareness that carries into everyday life.

-Ānāpāna is the doorway you can use to cultivate clarity and calm.
-And it naturally supports the growth of the four Brahmavihāras, the heart qualities of loving kindness, compassion, appreciative joy, and equanimity.
-These audios are here to help you build that foundation gently and consistently.
+Ānāpāna is a doorway to clarity and calm.
+Over time, it supports the natural development of the Brahmavihāras: loving-kindness, compassion, appreciative joy, and equanimity.
+This collection is here to help establish that foundation, quietly and consistently.

 Scott